Acamon97/Acamon97/README.md

 <br />

-### Also some tools I can work with without having to look the documentation every 2 min, only just every 10
+### And some tools I can work with without having to look in Google every 2 min, only just every 10

 <br />